xorbitsai/inference/doc/source/models/builtin/llm/index.rst

      - 16384
      - deepseek-coder-instruct is a model initialized from deepseek-coder-base and fine-tuned on 2B tokens of instruction data.

+   * - :ref:`deepseek-v2 <models_llm_deepseek-v2>`
+     - generate
+     - 128000
+     - DeepSeek-V2, a strong Mixture-of-Experts (MoE) language model characterized by economical training and efficient inference.

+   * - :ref:`deepseek-v2-chat <models_llm_deepseek-v2-chat>`
+     - chat
+     - 128000
+     - DeepSeek-V2, a strong Mixture-of-Experts (MoE) language model characterized by economical training and efficient inference.

+   * - :ref:`deepseek-v2-chat-0628 <models_llm_deepseek-v2-chat-0628>`
+     - chat
+     - 128000
+     - DeepSeek-V2-Chat-0628 is an improved version of DeepSeek-V2-Chat.

+   * - :ref:`deepseek-v2.5 <models_llm_deepseek-v2.5>`
+     - chat
+     - 128000
+     - DeepSeek-V2.5 is an upgraded version that combines DeepSeek-V2-Chat and DeepSeek-Coder-V2-Instruct.
+The new model integrates the general and coding abilities of the two previous versions.

    * - :ref:`deepseek-vl-chat <models_llm_deepseek-vl-chat>`
      - chat, vision
      - 4096